he225890/AI-Moderation-Python/README.md

 - `moderate_comment_AI.py`: The main script that processes comments.
 - `requirements.txt`: A list of dependencies required to run the project.
-- `NPS_REASON_PROCESSED.xlsx`: The output file containing processed comments, with names replaced and profanity identified.
+- `NPS_REASON_EXTRACTED.xlsx`: The input file containing comments to be processed.

 ## Requirements